gibbok/notes-open-policy-agent/README.md

 - Which times of day the system can be accessed at.

 Policy decisions are not limited to simple yes/no or allow/deny answers.
 Like query inputs, your policies can generate arbitrary structured data as output.

+OPA policies are expressed in a high-level declarative language called Rego.
+Rego (pronounced “ray-go”) is purpose-built for expressing policies over complex hierarchical data structures.